mm512/qemukvm-benchmark/README.md

 ## HOWTO

-Besides QT Creator makefiles, there is custom Makefile to simplify building benchmark on base system.
+Benchmark is made with QT Creator.
+Besides QT Creator files there is benchmark-pack directory with custom Makefile to simplify building benchmark on base system inside VM.
+Inside pack there are also bash, python scripts to create statistics and test data set.

+Just:

 `make`